Service Management Blog

 • Good technical support means listening in order to fix.
 A technical support representative is focused on resolving your issue as quickly as possible.
 Technical support reps listen to symptoms, try to reproduce the issue, and quickly provide a solution to the issue.

 • Customer service reps listen with empathy.
 They put themselves in the “shoes” of the customer and try to understand what the customer is trying to accomplish.
-They aren’t listening to fix they are instead listening to recommend.
+They aren’t listening to fix, they are instead listening to recommendations.
 This could be recommending a new product, or different approach.

 Different product perspectives